Demi Lovato to make directorial debut with child stardom documentary | www.lokmattimes.com

 Demi Lovato to make directorial debut with child stardom documentary

-Los Angeles [US], March 17 : Singer Demi Lovato is all set to make her directorial debut.
-As per ...
+Los Angeles, March 17 Singer-actor Demi Lovato will make her directorial debut with 'Child Star', a feature-length documentary ...

-Los Angeles [US], March 17 : Singer Demi Lovato is all set to make her directorial debut.

 The documentary will stream exclusively on Hulu in 2024.

-The streaming service is owned by Disney, where Lovato got a start as a teen in the Disney Channel original movie "Camp Rock" and TV show "Sonny With a Chance."
+The streaming service is notably owned by Disney, where Lovato got her start as a teen in the Disney Channel original movie 'Camp Rock' and TV show 'Sonny With a Chance'.

+Lovato has been openly critical of her time on Disney Channel, telling Alex Cooper's 'Call Her Daddy' podcast last year: "There was this extreme workload that I think put a lot of pressure on us, and that's why some of us turned to, I personally turned to, if you're going to work me like an adult, I'm going to party like an adult.
+And that, at 16-17, wasn't healthy at all."

 The film promises interviews with a number of former child stars, though participants are being kept under tight wraps for now.

-"Through intimate conversations led by Lovato, verite footage, and archival material from all subjects involved, the film will reach beyond the traditional narratives seen in op-eds and tabloids to consider the changing nature of growing up in an increasingly connected and public world," a press release said.
+"Through intimate conversations led by Lovato, verite footage, and archival material from all subjects involved, the film will reach beyond the traditional narratives seen in op-eds and tabloids to consider the changing nature of growing up in an increasingly connected and public world," the press release says.

+"There is no better film or topic for my directorial debut than this story, which is close to home," Lovato said in a statement.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app